Sam Cook - Chief Officer

 In her spare time, Sam is a lover of all things retro/vintage and enjoys going to the theatre, having tread the boards many years ago in local amateur dramatics.

-Elyse Peacock - Knowledge & Support Officer
+Elyse Peacock - Operations Lead

-Ali Macleod - Engagement Officer
+Ali Macleod - Projects & Engagement Lead

 Ali has been working part-time with Healthwatch Salford since November 2020, during which time she has been working on the following projects: working with Salford City Council on a large project looking at Equipment Services; working with the Northern Care Alliance on a large project looking at Home care services, and working on a project looking at young people’s mental health services.
 She has also worked on a national project with Healthwatch England on Adult Social Care focussing on putting a face to unmet needs.